mike-lischke/antlr4-graps/README.md

 ## Testing

-The module contains a simple test setup in the code repository, which you can run from the module root folder by running `mocha` from a console.
+The repository contains a test setup, which you can execute from the module root folder by running `mocha` in a terminal.
 Since the module uses TypeScript you first have to transpile the code to JavaScript.
 You can do this with a call to `tsc`, but better is to launch the tests with additional parameters like this:

 ```bash
 mocha --compilers ts:ts-node/register,tsx:ts-node/register